Girardvjonathan/blog/_pages/about.markdown

 You might have guess, but I am an avid reader.
 I like to escape through science-fiction especially space opera.
 I also like fantasy and read a ton of self-development books.

 I also take my health really seriously and have studied nutrition, psychology and philosophy a bunch and am running diverse experiment to see what diet is optimal for me.
-I like cooking :)
+I like cooking too.

 You might catch me creating things.
 I like to build stuff.
 I built my own speakers, clap light, wake up lights and have many plans for the future!